fyrus7/FYRUS_LM_FlashMeter/README.md

 6. Lipo 3.7v Battery.
 7. 5V Step-Up Boost Converter (optional for better performance).

-* can use ordinary AA/AAA batteries, but power below 3v will show empty battery.
-A small modification is needed.
+* if ordinary AA/AAA batteries is use, power below 3v will show empty battery.
+A small modification to the code is needed.

 # Library Needed :

-All library are included in Library folder.
+- All library are included in Library folder.
+- Please install all the library needed to your IDE.

 # Button Usage :